dtn7/dtn7-rs/README.md

 * Convenient command line tools to interact with the daemon
 * A simple web interface for status information about `dtnd`
 * A [web-socket interface](doc/http-client-api.md) for application agents
+* Interfaces for external processes to provide [routing strategies](doc/erouting.md) and [convergence layers](doc/ecla.md)

 The actual BP7 implementation (encoding/decoding) is available as a separate [project](https://github.com/dtn7/bp7-rs).

 Additional dtn extensions and a client library are also [available](https://crates.io/crates/dtn7-plus).

-Currently, a service discovery based on IPND but adapted to CBOR and BPv7, TCP, MTCP & HTTP CLs, flooding/epidemic/sink-routing and restful/ws command interfaces are implemented.
+Currently, a service discovery based on IPND but adapted to CBOR and BPv7, TCP, MTCP & HTTP CLs, sprayandwait/flooding/epidemic/sink-routing and restful/websocket command interfaces are implemented.
 Both addressing schemes, *dtn* as well as *ipn* are supported.
 Furthermore, some CLI tools are provided to easily integrate *dtn7* into shell scripts.

 **Beware: This code is still under development and thus might change frequently.**

-I consider this code to be work-in-progress and not finished yet.

 ## Installation